clyfe/acts_as_nested_interval/README.md

 ## Moving nodes

-To move a record from `old.lftp, old.lftq` to `new.lftp, new.lftq`, apply this
+To move a record from `old.lftp, old.lftq` to `new.lftp, new.lftq`,
-linear transform to lftp, lftq of all descendants:
+the following linear transform is applied to lftp, lftq of all descendants:

     lftp := (old.lftq * new.rgtp - old.rgtq * new.lftp) * lftp
              + (old.rgtp * new.lftp - old.lftp * new.rgtp) * lftq